GLI Dissertation Enhancement Grants

 - A research assistant or other personnel to carry out work that the student could not reasonably be expected to conduct (extensive analysis of data, computer programming, etc.), but whose inclusion will greatly improve the dissertation.

 If travel is heavily focused on the applicants dissertation AND it adds an element that enhances their dissertation work, they should apply for a Dissertation Enhancement Grant.
 Please note, the purpose of travel must add to the dissertation (short course, traveling to archives, etc.) it cannot be a fundamental part of the dissertation.
-Student should ask themselves, “If I did not add this component to my thesis would it still be accepted.”
+Students should ask themselves, “If I did not add this component to my thesis, would it still be accepted?”
 If the answer is no, they should not apply.
-If the primary purpose of travel is for professional or academic development (leadership workshop, learning skills, a conference that broadly applies to their research work, etc.) that will build the applicants skill set beyond their dissertation work, this travel would be better suited for a GLI Travel Grant.
-Conference travel where students will be presenting their research is supported by the Graduate School Travel Grant and the Graduate Student Council Travel Grant.
+If the primary purpose of travel is for professional or academic development (leadership workshop, learning skills, a conference that broadly applies to their research work, etc.) that will build the applicant’s skill set beyond their dissertation work, this travel would be better suited for a GLI Professional Development & Training Grant.
+Conference travel where students will present their research is supported by the Graduate School Travel Grant and the Graduate Student Council Travel Grant.

-Students can submit an application for a GLI Dissertation Enhancement Grant and a GLI travel grant in the same year.
-However, they must fund different activities (i.e. no double dipping).
+Students can submit an application for a GLI Dissertation Enhancement Grant and a GLI Professional Development & Training grant in the same grant cycle.
+However, they must fund different activities.
 If they are traveling, they must select the grant that is most aligned with the purpose of travel (see “Can the Dissertation Enhancement Grant be used for Travel?”).